Cultural and Artistic Practice for Environmental and Social Justice

 Certificates allow you to complete a specific group of university courses (for credit) as either part of your degree studies or separately.
 Additional details on certificates are available here.

-York graduates with the Community Arts Practice certificate will be prepared to work in community organizations, art agencies, environmental groups, artist run spaces or for international community development agencies.
+York graduates with the Cultural and Artistic Practice for Environmental and Social Justice certificate will be prepared to work in community organizations, art agencies, environmental groups, artist run spaces or for international community development agencies.

 Who can take it?